heidihelena/epinet/README.md

 When applying colors in nx.draw visualization, you can map them based on node attributes or metrics.
 For instance, if you have a metric that quantifies the centrality or importance of a node in the spread of asthma or COPD, you could map this metric to your color scale so that the most important nodes are highlighted with your primary colors.

-Here’s a code example using NetworkX to apply epilung palette:
+A code example using NetworkX to apply epilung palette:

 python
 Copy code